kraigb/vs-product-guide/src/pages/Cross-Platform Mobile/cordova.md

 <properties
     pageTitle="Apache Cordova"
-    description="Visual Studio Tools for Apache Cordova enables developers to use their HTML, CSS, and JavaScript (or TypeScript) skills to write and debug hybrid apps that require little or no platform-specific customizations." slug="cordova"
+    description="Visual Studio Tools for Apache Cordova, included with Visual Studio 2015, enables developers to use their HTML, CSS, and JavaScript (or TypeScript) skills to write and debug hybrid apps that require little or no platform-specific customizations." slug="cordova"
     order="100"
     keywords="visual studio, vs2015, vs, visualstudio, cross-platform, mobile apps, iOS, Android, Windows Phone, JavaScript, Cordova, hybrid app"